Getting Started

 One binary, several capabilities — each links to its section:

-The core of xgrep.
-Built-in security rules with taint/dataflow analysis that follow untrusted input to dangerous sinks, plus secrets scanning that's on by default.
-Refine with the exploitability tier, scan only what a PR changed, hunt secrets across git history, and confirm live credentials.
-Output as text, JSON, SARIF, or GitLab SAST.
+The core of xgrep: SAST with built-in security rules and taint/dataflow analysis that follows untrusted input to dangerous sinks.
+Refine with the exploitability tier, scan only what a PR changed, and output as text, JSON, SARIF, or GitLab SAST.
 See what's detected per language — JavaScript/TypeScript, Java, C#, Python, Go, Ruby, Swift, and more.

 Code intelligence beyond scanning: xgrep inspect for codebase overviews, symbol search, go-to-definition, references, and change-impact analysis; and xgrep graph for callers, callees, call paths, and source-inlined neighborhoods.